'Pharma bro' Martin Shkreli convicted of fraud

 "There's another Martin Shkreli in this case.
 How weird is that?" quipped one lawyer during the court proceedings.

-Mr Shkreli, 59, who is accused of money laundering, told reporters about his younger doppelganger: "I don't need that kind of fame."
+He told reporters about his younger namesake: "I don't need that kind of fame."